Snifi0/Sniffer/README.md

 **Warning: For Educational Purposes Only**

 The "Sniffer" project is intended solely for educational purposes.
-It encompasses various technologies, including sub-GHz, WI-FI, Bluetooth NFC, IR, and BadUSB, to provide an educational understanding of their functionalities and potential vulnerabilities.
+It encompasses various technologies, including sub-GHz, WI-FI, Bluetooth, NFC, IR, and BadUSB, to provide an educational understanding of their functionalities and potential vulnerabilities.

 Please note the following: